Sunday, December 6, 2009

 FamilySearch.org makes me want to do the genealogy happy dance! :) Can you tell I'm excited or what about this site?

-You can perform a search from the main page or go to a record collection.
-To search a record collection, go to the Browse by Location, click on a location, then scoll through the record collections available.
-I usually first do a search on the main page, then go to specific record collections for more specific searches.
+You can perform a search from the main Search page or go to a record collection.
+The SEARCH page is found by simply clicking on the SEARCH icon found on the FamilySearch.org home page.
+To search a specific record collection, scroll towards the bottom of the main SEARCH page to Browse by Location choose a location, then scoll through the record collections available for that location.
+I usually first do a search on the main page, then will go to specific record collections for more specific searches.
+All for FREE!!

 Have fun finding your ancestors!